-The Company's Ohio domiciled life insurance subsidiaries, ALIC, ALAC, CMGO and SUNR, do not have any permitted statutory accounting practices as of December 31, 2023 or 2022.
-NSLAC, a New York domiciled life insurance company, does not have any permitted statutory accounting practices as of December 31, 2023 or 2022.
+The Company's Ohio domiciled life insurance subsidiaries, ALIC, ALAC, CMGO and SUNR, do not have any permitted statutory accounting practices as of December 31, 2024 or 2023.
+NSLAC, a New York domiciled life insurance company, does not have any permitted statutory accounting practices as of December 31, 2024 or 2023.

 The Company's subsidiary, SUNR, applies a prescribed practice, which values assumed GMDB and GLWB risks on variable annuity contracts from ALIC using separate reserving bases from the Statutory Accounting Principles detailed within the NAIC Accounting Practices and Procedures manual ("NAIC SAP") pursuant to Ohio Revised Code Chapter 3964 and approved by the Ohio Department of Insurance.
 The prescribed practice related to ALIC guaranteed risks affects the Company's carrying value of SUNR, included in common stocks - affiliates on the statutory statements of admitted assets, liabilities, capital and surplus.
-The effect is an increase of \$255,626 and \$319,035 as of December 31, 2023 and 2022, respectively.
-If the prescribed practices were not applied, ALIC's risk-based capital would continue to be above regulatory action levels.
+The effect is an increase of \$11,494 and \$255,626 as of December 31, 2024 and 2023, respectively.
+Effective